LucianApple/LucianApple/README.md

 I hold a **CEFR C1** level in English and look forward to expanding my skills into **Dart** and cross-platform development.

 - 🔭 Working on my first hands-on project in Swift.
-- 🌱 Interested in clean code and intuitive UI design.
 - 🌍 Language: English (CEFR C1)

 ### Academic Background